-A report published by PACTS in 2013 (Stepping Out) showed that nationally 68% of all pedestrian casualties are adults.
+A report published by PACTS (Stepping Out) showed that nationally 68% of all pedestrian casualties are adults.

 Within Essex, Colchester, Basildon and Southend are the areas where adult pedestrian casualties are most prevalent.